-• Refer to the Storage section.
+Refer to Storage.

 Flushing the Cooling System (Powerhead)

 Flush the internal water passages of the engine with fresh water after each use in salt, polluted, or muddy water.
 This will help prevent a buildup of deposits from clogging the internal water passages.